Morrisdata/Python_for_Data_I/README.md

 * Pandas

 We will be using Anaconda and more specifically spyder & Jupyter notebooks.
 We will also use GitHub and Gitbash.
+For our final project we will explore Grouplens movie database.